 Looking for a supply chain professional to join your team?
+Be first in line!

 MIT’s SCM program offers several options to companies looking to connect with our outstanding students.
 While the traditional method of conducting an on-campus presentation and interviews is an effective form of recruitment, it is not the only way of engaging with our cohort.
 We can work with your company to customize a recruitment plan that fits your needs.
 See our Employment Report (pdf) to learn about our student demographic and the other companies who recruit our students.

 Email Len Morrison for more information on recruiting SCM students.